apache/shardingsphere-doc/community/content/contribute/test-engine.en.md

-we have confirmed what kind of sql execute in which environment in upon config, hereby let's define the data for assert there are two kinds of config for assert, one is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/SQL-TYPE-integrate-test-cases.xml` this file just like a index, defined the sql, parameters and expected index position for execution . the sql is the value for sql-case-id, example as following :
+we have confirmed what kind of sql execute in which environment in upon config, hereby let's define the data for assert there are two kinds of config for assert, one is at `/incubator-shardingsphere/sharding-integration-test/sharding-jdbc-test/src/test/resources/integrate/cases/SQL-TYPE/SQL-TYPE-integrate-test-cases.xml` this file just like an index, defined the sql, parameters and expected index position for execution . the sql is the value for sql-case-id, example as following :

 ```xml
 <integrate-test-cases>